dtbsisco/keystrike/README.md

 - **User-Friendly GUI**: A clean and intuitive interface using Tkinter for easy configuration and message input.
 - **Hotkey Support**: Default hotkeys are set to F8 (start) and F9 (stop).
 - **Load Messages from File**: You can load message sequences from text files for ease of use.
-- **Unlimited Number of Messages:** Users can send an unlimited number of messages-
+- **Unlimited Number of Messages:** You can send an unlimited number of messages.
-- **Optional Delay**: Delay is not mandatory; if the user does not specify a delay, messages will be sent immediately.
+- **Optional Delay**: Delay is not neccessary, if you does not specify a delay, messages will be sent immediately.

 ## Installation